Xinyuan Yan

 A normal person.
 Find science fascinating.
 A passerby on Earth.

-For the past decade I have been learning how to do science — first through fMRI and behavioral modeling of social value learning and decision-making, more recently through intracranial recordings of human uncertainty, value, and concept representations in collaboration with Dr. Sameer Sheth and Dr. Ben Hayden at Baylor College of Medicine.
+For the past decade I have been learning how to do science — first through fMRI and behavioral modeling of social value learning and decision-making, and then through two postdoctoral chapters of intracranial human neuroscience.
+In my first postdoc at the University of Minnesota, I worked with Dr. Alexander Herman and Dr. David Darrow on iEEG signatures of value, uncertainty computation, and their relevance to psychiatry.
+I am now in my second postdoc at Baylor College of Medicine, working with Dr. Sameer Sheth and Dr. Ben Hayden on single-neuron recordings of human language, and concept representations.

-What I hope to spend the rest of my life thinking about: how the brain represents multimodal concepts; why and how different languages — spoken and signed — converge on the same conceptual space; how new concepts are learned and stably maintained; and how concepts link to affect.
+What I hope to spend the rest of my life thinking about: how concepts are formed; how they are represented across modalities; how different languages — spoken and signed — converge on, and diverge from, a shared conceptual space; and how human and artificial intelligence might come to understand each other.

 My Light